-3.155 This article provides that should any of the Order land be found to be Crown land, the powers conferred by the Order on the Applicant to compulsorily acquire such land are not exercisable over that land without the consent of the Crown.
+3.155 This article provides that should any of the Order land be found to be Crown land as shown on the Crown Land Plans [TR020001/APP/4.14], the powers conferred by the Order on the Applicant to compulsorily acquire such land are not exercisable over that land without the consent of the Crown.
 However, this article does not prevent the Applicant from exercising powers conferred by this Order to extinguish or interfere with any rights exercisable by any persons over that land.
 This article has precedent in the Port of Tilbury (Expansion) Order 2019 (article 56) and article 36 of The M25 Junction 28 Development Consent Order 2022 and article 87 of The Sizewell C (Nuclear Generating Station) Order 2022.